SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 The fifth line sets the trimming arguments.
 When trimming is skipped, what is put in this line is ignored.
 Otherwise, use the arguments allowed by the selected trimming software.

+**Quality checking FASTQC**: A quality report of the fastq files can be created before and after the trimming.
+When the dataset is processed for the first time, it is good to make a quality report of the raw data and check if there are no weird artefacts, reads with (unexpectedly) low quality and to see the overrepresented sequences.
+Overrepresented sequences are normal to occur, but most of the time it is good to trim those sequences as these can influence the alignment (unless when you're sure that the sequences belong in the reads and should not be trimmed).
+For example sequences that typically occur are adapter and primer sequences.
+Note that not always all sequences that need to be trimmed occur in the list of overrepresented sequences.
+Therefore is also good to manually check the fastq files and try to recognize any of the adapter or primer sequences.
+After trimming, create a new quality report and compare this with the raw data quality report.
+For example, check if any trimmed sequences do not occur anymore in the overrepresented sequences and, when trimming was performed based on the sequencing quality, see if the overall quality of the data has improved.

 **Trimming settings BBDuk**: For BBDuk, a typical argument line looks like this: `ktrim=l k=15 mink=10 hdist=1 qtrim=r trimq=10 minlen=30`.
 The first four options are for trimming unwanted (adapter) sequences which in BBDuk is done using k-mers (e.g. when k=3, all 3-mers for ATTGCAAT are ATT, TTG, TGC, GCA, CAA, AAT).